Ka Malanai at Kailua

 No analysis available

-I searched for explicit elevator counts such as "4 elevators," "multiple elevators," or any written number and found none.
-The remarks only confirm that the building has elevator access, not how many elevators there are.
-Because no explicit number appears, the exact count remains unknown.
+I searched for an explicit elevator count such as "4 elevators," "multiple elevators," or any numeric statement, but none appeared in the remarks.
+The listings confirm that the building has elevator access, but they do not state how many elevators there are.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.